 Raising Money For Your Group

-How to raise funds to spend through the year.
+How to raise money for your Student Group to spend throughout the year.

 finances